Blendify/blender-manual/blender_docs/manual/about/install/osx.rst

 The building process may take several minutes the first time (or after any major changes), but the next time you build it should only take a few seconds.

-Once the docs have been built, all the html files can be found inside ``~/blender_docs/build/html``.
+Once the docs have been built, all the HTML files can be found inside ``~/blender_docs/build/html``.
 Try opening ``build/html/contents.html`` in your web browser and read the manual.

 .. code-block:: sh